eugenia1984/english/glossary.md

 - **agenda** is a list of topics to be discussed or things to be done at a meeting.
 Having an agenda helps to organize the meeting and make sure important points are covered.

 - **alert**: describes being fully aware and paying attention.

-- **at all times** means always or continuously, indicating something that happens without interruption.
-For instance, ``Security guards must be alert at all times``.

 - **All of you** is a phrase used to include every person in a group.
 For example, `I want to thank all of you for coming` means thanking every person who came.